Defendants acquitted of murder charges in Cuomo aide's death

-NEW YORK (WABC) --A jury has reached a verdict for the final two men accused in the fatal shooting of Carey Gabay, a former aide to Governor Andrew Cuomo, after their co-defendant was found not guilty of all charges Monday.
+NEW YORK (WABC) --The final two men accused in the fatal shooting of Carey Gabay, a former aide to Governor Andrew Cuomo, were acquitted of murder and convicted of lesser charges after their co-defendant was found not guilty of all charges Monday.

 Keith Luncheon was acquitted of second-degree murder, manslaughter, criminal possession of a weapon and reckless endangerment on Monday, but jurors had been deadlocked on the charges against Stanley Elianor and Micah Alleyne.